lucasfstos95/MyPersonalLibs/README.md

 # MyPersonalLibs
-All libraries I have been developed in
+All libraries I have been developed.